-Students working on technical crews and those rehearsing or performing in the auditorium shall be under the direct supervision of a theater sponsor/faculty member.
+Students working on technical crews and those rehearing or performing in the theatre shall be under the direct supervision of a faculty member.
 General stage safety rules shall be posted backstage in prominent locations.

-Theater sponsors/faculty members shall monitor student health and safety, and have health considerations (i.e., allergies, diabetic conditions, etc.) on record in the conservatory office.
-Theater sponsors shall ensure that crew-members are familiar with the location and operation of each type of fire extinguisher, fire curtain, and/or smoke doors.
+Faculty members shall monitor student health and safety, and have health considerations (i.e., allergies, diabetic conditions, etc.) on record in the conservatory office.
+Faculty members shall ensure that crew members are familiar with the location and operation of each type of fire extinguisher, fire curtain, and/or smoke doors.